David M. Lampton Awarded the Inaugural Scalapino Prize

 About the Prize

 The Scalapino Prize honors the legacy of Dr. Robert Scalapino, arguably the foremost scholar of Asia over the past sixty years.
-The Scalapino Prize will be presented at each Asia Policy Assembly to a leading U.S. scholar from that year’s class of National Asia Research Associates and Fellows whose career demonstrates the dedication exemplified by Professor Scalapino in understanding Asia and advancing effective U.S. engagement with the region.
+The Scalapino Prize was presented at the Asia Policy Assembly to a leading U.S. scholar from the 2010–11 class of National Asia Research Associates and Fellows whose career demonstrates the dedication exemplified by Professor Scalapino in understanding Asia and advancing effective U.S. engagement with the region.

 About Robert A. Scalapino